 No. We invite those who are currently exploring Christianity and thinking through the claims of Jesus to attend and ask questions.

 Are there different groups to choose from?

 Yes.
-We usually have somewhere between 5-7 groups meeting during the week at various times, various days, and various locations around the city.
+We have 6 groups meeting during the week at various times, various days, and various locations around the city.

 Do I need to commit to one group or can I be part of multiple groups?

 While you can be part of multiple groups, we do encourage you to make a commitment to consistently attend whatever group(s) you choose.
 This will allow you and others in the group to really forge meaningful relationships centered on Christ.

 Do groups have a start and end date?